ammantasha/MusicPlayer/README.md

 *This project covers almost concept of Django which I had learnt during my training days.*

-## If you like my work, please give a ⭐ to this Repository and if you want this type of projects, you can follow *ammantasha*.
+## If you like my work, please give a ⭐ to this Repository and if you want this type of projects, you can follow *ammantasha*<a href="https://github.com/ammantasha"></a>.
 Thanks for visiting😊.